dmbaker90/LHTL/index.md

     - "Chunking" complex topics actually helps the brain learn new topics in different areas through a process called Transfer.
         - One interview with a Standford professor discussed how building an understanding of solving mathematical equations helps the brain create problem solving processes that help in all other fields as well.
     - The process involved in making a chunk is
-        1. Deliberate Focus - possibly through the Pomodoro technique
+        1. Focused Attention - possibly through the Pomodoro technique
         2. Understanding the basic idea
-        3. Practice
+        3. Deliberate Practice - Deliberate practice is continuing to focus of the material you find hardest and is important to productive studying.

 #### Breaks
 Taking breaks while working or studying is not a personal failure to study or focus.
 In fact quite the opposite, it is literally part of the learning process.